The Sarwar Dynasty in Central Glasgow

 14 November 2015: No such thing as a free lunch?
 Ousted MP Anas Sawar throws a banquet for scores of Scottish Labour faithful

-In the clear first move of his much anticipated political comeback, Sarwar, who lost his Glasgow Central Westminster seat in May, contacted parliamentarians, councillors and activists with an invite to hear his “view on the future of the Labour Party and Scotland”.
+Plotting his political comeback, Sarwar, who lost his Glasgow Central Westminster seat in May, contacted parliamentarians, councillors and activists with an invite to hear his “view on the future of the Labour Party and Scotland”.

-The move has raised eyebrows amongst senior party figures, who believe it is a clear pitch to re-position himself at Scottish Labour’s top table.
+Guests were treated to a free dinner at the Riverside Palace, one of Scotland’s leading banqueting venues which can cater for up to 500 people and boasts of its high degree of elegance and grandeur.
+The move raised eyebrows amongst senior party figures, who believe it to be a pitch to re-position himself at Scottish Labour’s top table.

-But in what some colleagues describe as being akin to a one-man show, questions are being asked as to why, after four years as deputy, Sarwar is now seeking a fresh platform for his views on the party.
+But in what some colleagues describe as a one-man show, questions are being asked as to why, after four years as deputy, Sarwar is now seeking a fresh platform for his views on the party.

-One parliamentarian said: “The present and future of the Labour Party isn’t about an individual’s view.
+A Scottish Labour parliamentarian said “The present and future of the Labour Party in Scotland isn’t about an individual’s view.
 It’s a collective approach, a team approach.
-Do the people on the street want to see one person’s party vision?
+Do the people on the street want to commit to supporting one person’s vision for the party?
+People are apprehensive about the ambitions of Sarwar. ”

-6 February 2016: The costly free lunch worked a treat – Sarwar tops the Labour Party list for Glasgow and is guaranteed a seat through the much discredited election back door- Not for he to put himself forward to the Scottish voter for election
+Feb 2016: Sarwar tops the Labour Party list for Glasgow and is guaranteed a seat through the back door

 Scottish Labour’s list for the Glasgow region was topped by former MP Anas Sarwar, followed by former leader Johann Lamont, current MSP James Kelly and former MSP Pauline McNeil.